Head to the East Devon and Dorset coast and you can discover 185 million years of the earth’s history. Welcome to Britain’s slice of Jurassic Park...

-Bournemouth airport is 43km away from both Lulworth Cove and Studland (the official start of the Jurassic Coast).
+Getting there: Bournemouth airport is 43km away from both Lulworth Cove and Studland (the official start of the Jurassic Coast).
 The nearest train station to Lulworth is Wool (8km; on the Bournemouth-Weymouth line).
 You can arrange a taxi pick-up from here.
-Getting around:

-Aside from walking the South West Coast Path, the best way to explore is by car – buses are infrequent.
-Where to stay:
+Getting around: Aside from walking the South West Coast Path, the best way to explore is by car – buses are infrequent.

 Start with a wander up to Stair Hole where you can peer at its multi-layer folds formed by movement in the earth’s crust.
 Spot the small arch beginning to form, forced by the movement of the waves – you’re witnessing the formation of the next Lulworth Cove.
 From here head west on the SWCP.
 Leave early and you should beat the crowds who park here to make their way to one of the most photographed rock formations on the coast, Durdle Door.

 Admire its faults and folds from the clifftop then head down to its shingle beach to listen to the sound of the pebbles being washed up and then stolen again by the waves.
 Continue along the undulating trail as it hugs the steep rises of the coast.